alem-platform/bootcamp-go/crunch03/README.md

 · · · · · ·
 ```

-### Example 5: Input with Verbose Mode and Custom Animation Speed
+### Example 5: Input with Verbose Mode and Custom Animation Delay

 **Input:**